zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Duplicate document checking in Zudello.md

 1. When documents are uploaded
 2. When documents are opened, against other documents in Zudello
-3. When documents are opened, against your external accounting system
+3. When documents are opened, against your ERP

 ### On-upload duplicate detection